-21. The Draft and Provisional Compliance Reports, and all associated documentation, shall constitute non-public domain data, but the Final Compliance Report and the executive summary shall be public domain data.
+25. The Draft and Provisional Compliance Reports, and all associated documentation, shall constitute confidential data, but the Final Compliance Report and the executive summary shall be public domain data.

 VII.
-Identification of Compliance Measures to be Assessed
+Identification of obligations to be Assessed

-- 22. Annex II includes the list of obligations to be assessed as part of the CMS.
-Annex II will be reviewed annually and may be amended, as appropriate, taking into account factors such as: - (a) The needs and priorities of the Commission; - (b) Evidence of high percentages of non-compliance or repeated non-compliance with a particular obligation; - (c) The risks posed by non-compliance to achievement of the objectives of the Convention; and, - (d) Whether sufficient verifiable information is available to determine compliance.
+- 26. Annex II includes the list of obligations to be assessed as part of the annual Compliance Monitoring Report (CMR).
+The TCC will review Annex II annually and recommend removing or adding obligations to be assessed in the following year's CMR.
+Each year, upon consideration of the TCC's recommendations, the Commission shall update what obligations shall be assessed in the following year's CMR, as appropriate, taking into account factors such as: - (a) The needs and priorities of the Commission; - (b) The advice of TCC; - (c) Evidence of non-compliance or repeated non-compliance with a particular obligation; - (d) The risks posed by non-compliance to the achievement of the objectives of the Convention; and,

+(e) Whether sufficient verifiable information is available to determine compliance.

 VIII.
-Review of this Conservation Measure
+Future Work and Review of this Conservation Measure